 (978) 204-9131 (cell)

-will vote voted on Senate Bill, SB.
+The Massachusetts Senate will votevoted on Senate Bill, SB.
 70, (the Counseling Ban), this Thursday, March 28th at the State House.
 If this bill goes into law it will violate freedom of speech, religious freedom, and the rights of parents to raise their children according to their moral and religious convictions.
 This bill would force counselors and parents to go against their beliefs about human sexuality and violates rights to privacy of patients and counselors.

 Some think this bill will not affect them as they aren’t facing the situations it addresses.
 But regardless of where your convictions fall on gender identity and sexual orientation, and whatever your religious persuasion, bills like SB.
 70 endanger the freedoms of all.
 Other states have also been pushing similar bills.

 HB.
 140/ SB.
 70 would make it illegal for licensed health care professionals to offer counselling or talk therapy that encouraged a gender-confused minor to feel comfortable as the biological sex they were born, or to change, suppress, or stop any behavior or feelings in regards to their opposite-sex gender identity or sexual attraction toward others of the same sex.
 But they would be legally required to promote hormone therapy and sex-change surgery.
 This applies even if the minor is the one seeking help to change sexual attractions or behavior they don’t want to continue.